Causal Reasoning and Large Language Models: Opening a New Frontier for Causality: Background and Preliminaries

 Other domains such as law, forensic investigations, and fault diagnosis, often emphasize {\em logic-based causality}, which uses logical reasoning and domain knowledge to reason about causal relationships in systems~\citep{hellner2000causalitylaw}.
 For example, some notions of legal liability involve establishing proximate cause for an event based on reasoning about counterfactuals and plausible scenarios~\citep{knobe2021proximate}.

-{\bf Type and Actual Causality}: \emph{Type causality} encompasses inference on causal relationships between variables, such as in causal discovery and causal effect estimation~\citep{peters2017elements}.
-In contrast, \emph{actual} causality (also called specific causality) refers to inference of the degree to which specific \emph{events} cause other \emph{events} \citep{halpern2016actual}.
-That is, actual causality is concerned with reasoning about specific events and their causes whereas type causality focuses on variables and their average effects.
+{\bf Type and Token Causality}: \emph{Type causality} encompasses inference on causal relationships between variables, such as causal effect estimation~\citep{peters2017elements}.
+In contrast, \emph{token} causality (also called specific causality) refers to inference of the degree to which specific \emph{events} cause other \emph{events} \citep{halpern2016actual, hausman2005causal}.
+That is, token causality is concerned with reasoning about specific events and their causes whereas type causality focuses on variables and their average effects.
 For example, questions concerning medical science such as ``does smoking causes lung cancer'' or ``what are causes of lung cancer'' or ``how much does smoking increase the risk of lung cancer'' are examples of type-causal inference.
 Scientists are often interested in type causality questions, because these questions help develop theory and make predictions.
 For example, average causal effect of an intervention tells us something about its effect on a general population and can be used to inform policy.

-In contrast, questions under the umbrella of actual causality include ``Was Fred's smoking habit responsible for his lung cancer?
+In contrast, questions under the umbrella of token causality include ``Was Fred's smoking habit responsible for his lung cancer?
 Or was it his exposure to asbestos?'', or ``What was the reason this machine failed?''.
 These are questions that concern decision-making in specific situations and their answers need not generalize to other situations.
 Still, the answers are important to inform a specific decision or conclusion that needs to be made, e.g., deciding a legal case or fixing a machine in a factory.
-In practice, beyond simple logical reasoning, to determine actual causality, people use mental ``forward simulations'' of processes to predict the potential outcomes of an event, or attribute the underlying events led to an observed outcome~\citep{hegarty2004mechanical,jeannerod2001neural}.
+In practice, beyond simple logical reasoning, to determine token causality, people use mental ``forward simulations'' of processes to predict the potential outcomes of an event, or attribute the underlying events led to an observed outcome~\citep{hegarty2004mechanical,jeannerod2001neural}.